sst/guide/_chapters/serverless-nodejs-starter.md

 comments_id: serverless-node-js-starter/22
 ---

 Based on what we have gone through in this guide, it makes sense that we have a good starting point for our future projects.
 For this we created a couple of Serverless starter projects that you can use called, [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter).
+If you are using TypeScript, we have a starter for you as well, [Serverless TypeScript Starter](https://github.com/AnomalyInnovations/serverless-typescript-starter).
 We also have a Python version called [Serverless Python Starter](https://github.com/AnomalyInnovations/serverless-python-starter).
 Our starter projects also work really well with [Seed](https://seed.run); a fully-configured CI/CD pipeline for Serverless Framework.

 [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin (an extension of the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin) and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
 It supports: